Celebration is the Judgment

 • “Your return is greater than your rebellion.”

-And this mirrors the larger revelation of God throughout Scripture.
-Divine judgment is not God’s need to vent anger; it is God’s determination to set things right.
+Beloved, divine judgment is not God’s need to vent anger, nor is it a demand for one-sided retribution; it is God’s determination for restoration, to set things right.

-Celebration becomes confrontation
+Celebration becomes confrontation.

 Not confrontation of the sinner’s identity, but of the lie that they no longer belong.

 The “end” of rebellion is not achieved by humiliation, but by homecoming.
-The final word of the Father is not exile, it’s feast.

 Next